ErwinaChmiel/clinic-appointment-system-uml-ba-case/README.md

 The analysis was carried out step by step.
 First, the focus was on understanding who uses the system and what goals each user wants to achieve.
 Then, the main business process — appointment booking — was analysed.
 The next step was to refine alternative scenarios, especially those related to online payment.

 In the first stage, actors and use cases were identified.
 The system users and external participants include the patient, administrator, medical staff, external payment gateway and notification system.
-Then, the main appointment booking process was described: from searching for a doctor, through selecting an available slot, to optional payment and appointment confirmation.
+Then, the main appointment booking process was described: from searching for a doctor, through selecting an available slot, creating a temporary booking, online payment, and appointment confirmation.

-Special attention was given to alternative scenarios, such as unavailable slots, required prepayment, no prepayment required, payment accepted, payment declined and appointment cancellation.
+Special attention was given to alternative scenarios, such as unavailable slots, payment accepted, payment declined, abandoned payment and appointment cancellation.
 Then, the responsibilities of system elements were clarified, including booking, scheduling, payments, notifications and patient data handling.

 Finally, a common domain vocabulary was defined.
 The key domain concepts included patient, doctor, appointment, availability slot, payment and notification.
 This made it possible to select the appropriate UML diagrams for different aspects of the system.

 ### 1. Use Case Diagram — functional scope

 The use case diagram was prepared first because it best shows the system from the perspective of users and stakeholders.
-It answers questions such as who uses the system, what functions are available, what relationships exist between use cases and which functions are mandatory or optional.
+It answers questions such as who uses the system, what functions are available and what relationships exist between use cases.

 In MediVisit, the use case diagram identifies the main actors: patient, administrator, medical staff, payment gateway and notification system.
 The main use case is booking an appointment.
-Online payment is not always mandatory, so it was modelled as an extension of appointment booking using the `<<extend>>` relationship with a prepayment condition.
+Online payment is a mandatory part of the booking process, so it was modelled as an included use case using the `<<include>>` relationship.

 The use case diagram was needed because it defines the system scope and serves as the starting point for the remaining diagrams.